The vast majority of 5-a-side players don’t put much effort into doing a pre-game warm-up at all.

 - Increases power, agility and performance – by getting the muscles warm and also by refreshing the link between brain and body, you’re fully prepared to perform to your best.

-Dynamic rather than static stretches
+Dynamic rather than static stretches when warming up

 Times have moved on.
 The classic warm-up, which 10 years ago consisted of some jogging followed by some static stretching, is rapidly being consigned to history.